by Anne Leigh Parrish

 She took Jackson’s hand, and went forward, into the light.

-(For information on Anne Leigh Parrish’s writing and books go here.)
+(For information on Anne Leigh Parrish’s writing and books go here.
+Her latest novel, Women Within, is available here.)